turiPO/llamacpp-docker-server/README.md

 # Containeralized Server of llama.cpp
 This repository contains a containerized server for running the llama.cpp [https://github.com/ggerganov/llama.cpp] application.

+scripts/LlamacppLLM.py is a langchain integration.

 ## Usage
 ```